mwerezak/sphinx-lang/README.md

 # Safe Rust FFI

-Because Sphinx is implemented entirely in Safe Rust, it should be possible to provide a completely safe FFI with Rust code, adding the capabilities of a dynamic scripting language to a host Rust application.
+Because Sphinx is implemented entirely in Safe Rust, it should be possible to provide a completely safe FFI with Rust code.
+This would allow a host Rust application to gain the capabilities of an embedded dynamic scripting language.

 As a long term goal I would like to also leverage the rlua bindings to provide a Lua FFI in Sphinx, as well.